 Alejandra is a sustainability consultant at Thorton Tomasetti, where she leverages her background in mechanical engineering and building science to provide project teams with advanced sustainable design knowledge as well as energy modeling and occupant comfort expertise.
-She leads the firm’s research efforts, which are aimed at gaining a deeper understanding of the impact unique technologies and design strategies have on a building’s performance.
-Alejandra is a voting member of ASHRAE Standard Project Committee 62, a member of the USGBC Environmental Quality Technical Advisory Group, and a Technical Committee member of the IBPSA Boston Chapter.
-She holds a Ph.D. in Mechanical Engineering from MIT with focus on Building Technologies, and is a lecturer at the Harvard GSD.
+Her specialties include natural ventilation design, thermal comfort modeling and design of energy-intensive buildings such as labs and hospitals.
+Alejandra is a voting member of ASHRAE Standard Project Committee 62, and a former member of the USGBC Environmental Quality Technical Advisory Group.
+She holds a Ph.D. in Mechanical Engineering from MIT with focus on Building Technologies, and has lectured at Harvard GSD and MIT.

 Tarek Rakha - Georgia Institute of Technology

 Dr. Tarek Rakha is an architect, building scientist and educator.
 He is an Assistant Professor of Architecture at Georgia Tech, and Faculty at the High Performance Building (HPB) Lab.
 His research aims to influence architecture, urban design and planning practices through three areas of expertise: sustainable urban mobility and outdoor thermal comfort; daylighting and energy efficiency in buildings, and building envelope diagnostics using drones.
 Prior to joining Tech, Dr. Rakha taught at Syracuse University (SU), Rhode Island School of Design (RISD) and MIT.
 He completed his Ph.D. in building technology at MIT, where he was part of the Sustainable Design Lab as a member of the developing team for umi , the urban modeling and simulation platform.

 Michael Sawford– EDSL USA, Inc.